 ANKARA, Turkey — Turkey's procurement and military officials said they expect the first deliveries of the CH-47F heavy transport helicopters soon.

-One procurement official said the platform made its maiden flight recently at Boeing’s Philadelphia facilities.
+One procurement official said that the platform made its maiden flight recently at Boeing’s Philadelphia facilities.

 "After further test flights we'll start receiving the first CH-47Fs, which should be later this year," he said.